The-Known-Galaxy/archives/jedi/persons_of_interest/odan_urr/odan_urr.md

 In his career Odan-Urr had two students, Nomi Sunrider, and Freedon Nadd.

 # Section 1

 Achievements within the Order:
 Within his own career as a Jedi, and as soon as a Padawan, he had received several alarming visions from the Force that outlined an upcoming conflict with the Sith Empire.
-When presenting this vision to the Council he was only ignored, however he did manage to gain the aid and support of Empress Teta’s own forces.
+When presenting this vision to the Council he was only ignored, however he did manage to gain the aid and support of Empress Tetaâ€™s own forces.
 He joined the conflict in the Battle of Kirrek alongside his master - Ooroo - however Ooroo would later sacrifice himself for the success of the battle.
 It is in the aftermath of this Great Hyperspace War where Odan-Urr becomes the sole possessor of a Sith holocron - the first of its kind discovered.